EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 > - convert GB → MB
 > - re-round values
 > - bucket by numeric thresholds
-> - feed into a chart that expects a number
+> - feed into a chart that expects a number <br/><br/>
->
-> This column becomes display-only 👀
+>👉 This column effectively becomes display-only 👀

 <br/><br/>